Sermon Commentary for Sunday, April 4, 2021

 Mark 16:1-8 Commentary

 [Note: John 20 gets assigned by the Lectionary for every Easter Sunday in the three-year cycle.
 Since I have posted sermon ideas on that text often over the years, this year I will go with the alternative text from Mark 16.
-But if you want to view a John 20 sermon starter from last year, you can click here.]
+But if you want to view a John 20 sermon commentary from last year, you can click here.]

 Suppose a grandfather calls his granddaughter over and says to her, “Sweetie, out on the back porch I have a special surprise for you: a new bike!”
 Upon hearing this news the little girl will probably quickly run out to see the bike.
 If so, you might describe her as sprinting away from her grandfather, maybe skipping out to the porch, or perhaps as dashing or bounding out with glee.
 You would not, however, say, “Upon hearing about the new bike, the little girl fled from the presence of her grandpa.”
 End of story.